Jonathan Gold: Personal life

 but now is an employee of the state of California in Sacramento at the Ocean Protection Council (OPC) as the executive director.

 Death

 In July 2018, Gold was diagnosed with pancreatic cancer.
 He died on July 21, 2018, at St. Vincent Medical Center in Los Angeles at the age of 57, a week before his 58th birthday.
-His remains were interred at Hollywood Forever Cemetery, with the epitaph "Tacos Forever."
+His remains were interred at Hollywood Forever Cemetery, with the epitaph "Tacos Forever".

-On July 28, 2018—what would have been Gold's 58th birthday—several buildings and landmarks in Los Angeles were lit in gold as a tribute to his memory.
-At the annual ceremony in April 2019, Gold was posthumously given his ninth career James Beard Foundation Award.
-In addition, the Foundation announced that they were renaming the annual Local Impact Award to the Jonathan Gold Local Voice Award, honoring “new writers who are telling stories of their cities and regions, just as Jonathan continually shone a light on his beloved Los Angeles.”
+On July 28, 2018, the fifty-eighth anniversary of Gold's birth, several buildings and landmarks in Los Angeles were lit in gold as a tribute to his memory.
+In October 2018, the James Beard Foundation announced that they were renaming the annual Local Impact Award to the Jonathan Gold Local Voice Award, honoring "new writers who are telling stories of their cities and regions, just as Jonathan continually shone a light on his beloved Los Angeles".
+At the Foundation's annual ceremony in April 2019, Gold was posthumously given his ninth career James Beard Foundation Award.